-Lovejoy Hospice’s Beyond Loss bereavement groups offer adult survivors emotional support as well as practical life skills.
+Lovejoy Hospice’s Beyond Loss bereavement group offers adult survivors emotional support as well as self-care and coping skills.
 After a loss, many people find that grief affects their physical and emotional health.
-Healing from grief involves having adequate support, time, and ways to learn healthy coping skills.
-Lovejoy Hospice continues to provide professionally-facilitated daytime and evening … Read More.
+Healing from grief involves having adequate support, taking the time, and learning to apply healthy coping skills.
+Beyond Loss is a professionally-facilitated daytime … Read More.

 Lovejoy Hospice spiritual care affirms and respects the diversity of belief systems and cultural expressions of the patient and family.